University of Alberta: Notable people

-The University of Alberta has 260,000 living graduates, 93 per cent of whom reside in Canada.
+As of 2013, the University of Alberta had 260,000 living graduates, 93 per cent of whom resided in Canada.
 Outside of Canada, the United States holds the greatest amount of alumni, nearly four per cent of all living graduates.
-Alumni and former students have won awards, including 68 Rhodes Scholarships.
-Distinguished alumni include Raymond Lemieux, awarded the Albert Einstein World Award of Science in 1992, and former faculty member Malcolm Forsyth, three-time award winner of the Juno Award for Classical Composition In the literary arts there are writers Aritha Van Herk, Caterina Edwards, and Joseph Pivato.
-The university is also associated with three Nobel laureates: alumnus Richard E. Taylor, who was awarded the Nobel Prize in Physics in 1990, and faculty members Derek Walcott, who was awarded the Nobel Prize in Literature in 1992, and Michael Houghton, who was awarded the Nobel Prize in Medicine in 2020.
+Alumni and former students have won awards, including 78 Rhodes Scholarships Distinguished alumni include Raymond Lemieux, awarded the Albert Einstein World Award of Science in 1992, and former faculty member Malcolm Forsyth, three-time award winner of the Juno Award for Classical Composition In the literary arts there are major Canadian writers Margaret Atwood, Aritha Van Herk, Sheila Watson, and Rudy Wiebe.
+The university is associated with three Nobel laureates: alumnus Richard E. Taylor, who was awarded the Nobel Prize in Physics in 1990, and faculty members Derek Walcott, who was awarded the Nobel Prize in Literature in 1992, and Michael Houghton, who was awarded the Nobel Prize in Medicine in 2020.
+Its faculty also hosts Turing Award winner and reinforcement learning pioneer Richard S. Sutton.

 A number of graduates have achievements in business, including Daryl Katz, chair of the Katz Group of Companies and owner of the Edmonton Oilers, Bernard Ebbers, former CEO of WorldCom, and Greg Zeschuk, and Ray Muzyka, co-founders of BioWare.
 In academia, a number of faculty members and graduates also gained prominence including faculty member Ludwig von Bertalanffy, for his work systems theory, and alumnus Tak Wah Mak, discoverer of the T-cell receptor.

 Eric Allan Kramer graduated from the University of Alberta with a Bachelor in Fine Arts.
-He is most notable in the role of Bob Duncan in the Disney Channel sitcom "Good Luck Charlie".
+He is most notable in the role of Bob Duncan in the Disney Channel sitcom Good Luck Charlie.

-The author of the bestseller 12 Rules for Life: An Antidote to Chaos, Jordan Peterson, graduated from the University of Alberta with a Bachelor of Arts in Political Science (1982) and Psychology (1984).
+The author of the bestseller 12 Rules for Life, Jordan Peterson, graduated from the University of Alberta with a Bachelor of Arts in Political Science (1982) and Psychology (1984).